Medford Bicycle Accident Lawyers

 What to Do You if You Are Injured in a Medford Bicycle Accident

-New infrastructure can help protect cyclists, but bicycle accidents can still happen.
+New infrastructure can help protect cyclists, but bicycle accidents can still happen when drivers make mistakes or are reckless.
 If you are injured, visit a hospital emergency room or contact your primary care doctor immediately.
 Then, contact an attorney to learn your rights for seeking compensation.
 There is a Statute of Limitations in Massachusetts and you have a limited amount of time to file a claim.

 About Breakstone, White & Gluck